nielsenjared/nielsenjared.github.io/content/blog/fork-yeah-cooking-computer-science-activism/index.md

 How are you eating your way there?

+If you want to get smart AF, [sign up for the newsletter](http://eepurl.com/cDweO5).

 ## What is Fork Yeah!?

 Fork Yeah! merges cooking, computer science and activism.
 If you’re not interested in any of those, you’re in the wrong place.
 Beat it.